Close Menu

 SCIENCE FAIR

-Project judging 9-11 in Media Center.
-Students present their projects
+Project judging 8-12 in Multipurpose room.
+Students present their projects.

 .